zhou51320/nerv/tts.cpp/examples/server/README.md

     (OPTIONAL) the hostname of the server.
 Defaults to '127.0.0.1'.
 --voice (-v):
     (OPTIONAL) the default voice to use when generating audio.
 Only used with applicable models.
---espeak-voice-id (-eid):
-    (OPTIONAL) The espeak voice id to use for phonemization.
-This should only be specified when the correct espeak voice cannot be inferred from the kokoro voice (see #MultiLanguage Configuration in the cli README for more info).
 ```

 Important configuration here includes `--n-parallelism` which describes how may models for asynchronous processing and `--model-path` which describes from where to load the model locally.